Saving $1.5M/year with insurance pricing tools for actuaries

 3. Convert the spreadsheet back into a CSV, using command line scripts

-4. Commit their changes to git
+4. Commit their CSV changes to git

 Eliminating wasteful dataset generation